ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/traits.md

 }
 ```

-## Traits as parameters and trait bounds
+## Traits as Parameters and Trait Bounds

 We can use traits as parameters.